cs230-stanford/website-2018-winter/_posts/2018-02-01-pytorch-vision.md

     return F.log_softmax(s, dim=1)
 ```

 We pass the image through 3 layers of `conv > bn > max_pool > relu`, followed by flattening the image and then applying 2 fully connected layers.
-The output is a log_softmax over the 6 labels for each example in the batch.
+In flattening the output of the convolution layers to a single vector per image, we use `s.view(-1, 8*8*128)`.
+Here the size `-1` is implicitly inferred from the other dimension (batch size in this case).
+The output is a log\_softmax over the 6 labels for each example in the batch.
+We use log\_softmax since it is numerically more stable than first taking the softmax and then the log.

 And that's it!
 We use an appropriate loss function (Negative Loss Likelihood, since the output is already softmax-ed and log-ed) and train the model as discussed in the [previous][pt-start] post.
 Remember, you can set a breakpoint using `pdb.set_trace()` at any place in the forward function, examine the dimensions of the Variables, tinker around and diagnose what's going wrong.
 That's the beauty of PyTorch :).